ammarelgml/AmmarElgml/README.md

 - 🔭 I’m currently working on **improving my code design, and my problem-solving skills.**

-- 🌱 I’m currently learning **some advanced topics and problem-solving**

 - 👯 I’m looking to collaborate on **big projects.**

 - 👨‍💻 All of my projects designs are available at [https://www.pinterest.com/amaarreda/_saved/](https://www.pinterest.com/amaarreda/_saved/)